-The duration of a Maintenance Outage is generally limited to a maximum duration of 9 consecutive days (5 days plus the included weekends with the weekend period being defined as starting Friday at 2200 hours and ending Monday at 0800 hours) during the PJM Peak Period Maintenance Season, which is defined as those weeks containing the 24th through 36th Wednesday of the calendar year with each week beginning on a Monday.
+The duration of a Maintenance Outage is generally limited to a maximum duration of 9 consecutive days (5 days plus the included weekends with the weekend period being defined as starting Friday at 2200 hours and ending Monday at 0800 hours) during the PJM Peak Period Maintenance Season, which is defined as those weeks containing the 24th through 36th Wednesday of the calendar year with each week beginning on a Monday at 0000 hours and ending on the following Sunday at 2359 hours (except for the week containing the 36th Wednesday, which shall end on the following Friday at 2359 hours).
 The definition of Weekend and Weekday Periods are shown in Exhibit 3.
+Sequential back-to-back Maintenance Outages for the same work are not permitted if the cumulative outage duration exceeds 9 consecutive days during Peak Period.
+Also, Maintenance Outages cannot be used to extend a Planned Outage beyond approved end date.

-Peak Period Maintenance Seasons are listed in the file linked below: www.pjm.com/~/media/ markets-ops/rpm/2016-2057-peak-period-maintenance-seasons.ashx
+Peak Period Maintenance Seasons are listed in the file linked below: www.pjm.com/~/media/markets-ops/rpm/2016-2057-peak-period-maintenance-seasons.ashx